Major Changes to Road Traffic Accident Claims – May 2021

-There are planned changes to small injury claims, which would affect those who are in road traffic accidents, and suffer any other type of whiplash injuries for which they could currently seek support from a solicitor.
-At the moment, you can instruct a solicitor to represent you for any claim worth at least £ 1,000.
+There are planned changes to small injury claims, which would affect those who are in road traffic accidents, and suffer any type of low value claim for which they could currently seek support from a solicitor.
+Here we look at the proposed change and how this will affect those wishing to make a claim going forwards.

 What are the proposed changes?

-The government claims portal launch has been postponed several times so far, amid concerns of its ease of use and whether it is fit for purpose.
+The OIC claims portal launch has been postponed several times so far, amid concerns of its ease of use and whether it is fit for purpose.
 Whether the rights of the public to access legal representation in these cases have been protected has also been called into question.

 Can I still make a claim in the meantime?